bluefoxr/Personal_Website/content/project/COINrApp/index.md

 The open-source COINr package is now used worldwide for building and analysing composite indicators.
 However, for those people who don't use R, it is hard to access.

-I'm pleased to announce a new contract with [FIND](https://www.finddx.org/about/#:~:text=FIND%2C%20the%20global%20alliance%20for,of%20sustainable%2C%20resilient%20health%20systems.), a non-profit organisation which "seeks to ensure equitable access to reliable (medical) diagnosis around the world".
-The aim is to build a web app which acts as a GUI for COINr, allowing anyone to build and analyse composite indicators from their web browser!
-This is of particular use to FIND, who need to decide where to prioritise resources.
+The [Foundation for Innovative New Diagnostics (FIND)](https://www.finddx.org/) is a non-profit organisation which “seeks to ensure equitable access to reliable (medical) diagnosis around the world.
+Early in 2023 I began working with them to develop a Shiny app which can build composite indicators to help them identify in which countries to direct their resources.

-This project is very much in the early stages, and for the moment the app is planned to be used internally for FIND.
-With luck though, it may make an appearance in the public at some point.
-Stay tuned.
+The app is essentially a front end for the [COINr package](https://bluefoxr.github.io/COINr/), but also has a number of modifications and tries to strike a balance between flexibility and not overwhelming the user with too many options.
+Its features include:

+- Upload of any data set and index structure
+- Screening units by data availability
+- Imputation of missing data
+- Outlier treatment
+- Normalisation and aggregation
+- Stats, maps, bar and bubble charts
+- Unit profiles
+- Global sensitivity analysis and reweighting

+I leave a couple of screenshots here, and hopefully the app will be made freely available in the near future!